 Wakeman - Collins is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, the citizens of Wakeman - Collins rank slightly lower than the national average.
-14.21% of adults 25 and older in Wakeman - Collins have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The percentage of adults in Wakeman - Collins with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.21% of adults in Wakeman - Collins have a bachelor's degree or advanced degree.

 The per capita income in Wakeman - Collins in 2022 was $33,298, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
 This equates to an annual income of $133,192 for a family of four.